MassiveBox/syspell/README.md

 4. Right-click over an underlined word (or click the Menu keyboard button), hover on "Plugin", then...
    - Click the error message to get a detailed explanation of the error
    - Click "Add to dictionary" to permanently ignore the error
    - Click any of the corrections to apply them

+> If, at any point, the underlines are not displayed correctly under the words, click on the currently active tab in SiYuan's tab selector or Document Tree, this will trigger a refresh of the underlines.

 ## ☑️ Features
 - [x] Spell checker